webrecorder/browsertrix/frontend/docs/docs/deploy/admin/org-storage.md

 curl -X POST -H "Content-type: application/json" -H "Authorization: Bearer <jwt token>" https://app.browsertrix.com/api/orgs/<org-id>/custom-storage --data '{"name": "new-custom-storage", "access_key": "<access-key>", "secret_key": "<secret-key>", "bucket": "new-custom-storage", "endpoint_url": "https://s3-provider.example.com/"}'
 ```

 If desired, the `provider` field can be set to any of the [values supported by rclone for S3 providers](https://rclone.org/s3/#s3-provider).
 By default, this field is set to "Other", which should work for nearly all S3 storage providers.
-This value is used solely for migrations from rclone when updating org storage and/or replica locations.
+This value is used solely for migrating existing files with rclone when updating org storage and/or replica locations.

 Verify that the custom storage has been added to the organization by checking the `/all-storages` API endpoint: